Some notes on topological rings and their groups of units: Main Results

 \begin{proof} See \cite[Chap I, Theorem 4.11]{Warner}. \end{proof}

 \begin{corollary} Every finite weak closed subset of a topological group which is closed under the group operation is a closed subgroup. \end{corollary}

-\begin{proof} It is well known and easy to check that every finite nonempty subset of a group which is closed under the group operation is a subgroup.
+\begin{proof} It is well-known and easy to check that every finite nonempty subset of a group which is closed under the group operation is a subgroup.
 Then by the above theorem, it is also a closed subset. \end{proof}

 \begin{example} The ring of integers modulo two $\mathbb{Z}_{2}=\{0,1\}$ with the Sierpi\'{n}sky topology $\mathscr{T}=\{\emptyset,\mathbb{Z}_{2},\{0\}\}$ is not a topological ring, because the additive map $f:\mathbb{Z}_{2}\times\mathbb{Z}_{2}\rightarrow\mathbb{Z}_{2}$ is not continuous: $f^{-1}(0)=\{(0,0),(1,1)\}$ is not open. \end{example}